 Ollie is Past President of the Police Jury in 2012 and past member of Central Louisiana Regional Infrastructure Beltway Commission, member of Transportation Policy Committee, Rapides Area Planning Commission and Chamber of Commerce.

-He currently serves as Vice President of the Rapides Parish Police Jury for 2020 and was also Vice President for 2019.
+He currently serves as Vice President of the Rapides Parish Police Jury for 2021 and was also Vice President for 2019 and 2020.
 He also is past Chairman of the Finance Committee for 2019.
-Additionally, he serves as Chairman of the Workforce Development and Municipal Liaison Committee; and is also a member of the Finance Committee; Public Works, Watershed and Agricultural Affairs Committee; Coliseum Liaison; Grants, Economic Planning and Development Committee; Courthouse and Tourism Committee; Parochial Board Liaison and Legal Committee; Personnel, Elections and Health Committee and Insurance, Ambulance, Fire and Homeland Security Committee of the Rapides Parish Police Jury.
+Additionally, he serves as Chairman of the Workforce Development and Grants Committee and is a member of the Finance Committee; Public Works, Watershed and Agricultural Affairs Committee; Tourism and Economic Planning and Development Committee; Courthouse, Coliseum and Legal Committee; Parochial Board Liaison and Municipal Liaison Committee; Personnel, Elections and Health Committee and Insurance, Ambulance, Fire and Homeland Security Committee of the Rapides Parish Police Jury.

 Ollie is a member of the National Association of County Officials (NACo) where he serves on the Military and Veteran Affairs Committee.
 He previously served on the Community, Economic and Workforce Development Steering Committee for the National Association of County Officials.
 He is also a member of the National Association of Black County Officials (NABCO).